Histamine: The Toxic Factor in Colds and Allergy

 Lead Poisoning, Histamine, and Lead in Medicine

-Lead subacetate (5% solution) is the most efficient reagent to remove histamine from tissue.1
+Lead subacetate (5 percent solution) is the most efficient reagent to remove histamine from tissue.1

 Ringer says this solution is effective in controlling pyrosis (heartburn, or gastric hyperacidity and histamine excess) and also tells us: